csparker247/curriculum-vitae/README.md

 ```

 All outputs and temp files will be placed in a new subdirectory `build/`.
 The
 final PDF can be found in `build/cv.pdf`.
-A compressed version can be found in
-`build/cv-compressed.pdf`.

 ### Build with make (optional)
 Some of us have built-in muscle memory for running `make` whenever we want to